‘Attack On Titan’ Season 2 Plans, Storyline Hinted By Director Tetsurō Araki?

 ‘Attack On Titan‘ Season 2 Trailer Confirms Clash Of Titans, Uprising Arc, Season 3 Teaser

 Araki even revealed that the creators had planned for Season 2 of Attack On Titan, and he had been reading up on the manga with the mentality that he’d be adapting the material eventually.
-He was quite sure that the series would certainly receive a sequel, however, even he was shocked by the shifts in the storyline and plot twists that AOT mangaka Hajime Isayama had been infusing.
-The chief director admitted that he is now able to delegate more of his responsibilities since majority of staff that worked on the Season 1 of AOT has been rehired for the sequel.
-He even revealed that fans can expect an even richer experience watching the second season because ideas from the staff were actively generated, discussed and incorporated.
+He was quite sure that the series would certainly receive a sequel, however, even he was shocked by the shifts in the storyline and plot twists that AoT manga creator Hajime Isayama had been infusing.
+The chief director admitted that he is now able to delegate more of his responsibilities since the majority of staff that worked on Season 1 of AoT has been rehired for the sequel.
+He even revealed that fans can expect an even richer experience watching the second season because ideas from the staff were actively generated, discussed, and incorporated.

 ATTACK ON TITAN Director Reveals Focal Characters Of Season 2https://t.co/jFMkMYfQHK pic.twitter.com/1RtzPRmKox